Oral Care: Taking Care of Your Child's Dental Health

 Using fluoride toothpaste

 As soon as your child starts developing teeth, you should encourage using fluoride toothpaste when brushing.
 As fluoride is essential in the teeth’ demineralisation and remineralisation process, they help resist decay and prevent tooth cavities.
-No more than a smear (grain-sized amount) should be used for babies below three years of age.
+Smear (grain-sized amount) should be used for babies below three years of age.
 For children between 3-6 years of age, a pea-sized amount is recommended.

 However, you should try to supervise your children when he is brushing his teeth to ensure that he is spitting along the way.
 Too much fluoride can lead to white stains on the teeth and can cause tooth decay.